UPDATE: This post on the global economic crisis was originally published on 25 March 2020 and updated on 3 April 2020.

 With Prime minister Scott Morrison urging Australians to cancel all non-essential travel and to practice social-distancing, small businesses are already noticing a decrease in sales.

-But financial hardship can be reduced by acting early during the global economic crisis.
+But financial hardship can be reduced by planning for the global economic crisis now.

 Surviving a pandemic requires a cool head and willingness to adapt to changing needs and restrictions.

 It’s not too late, and measures taken now could help prevent a cash flow crisis.

 Here is a list of the most urgent to-dos:

 - Check inventory and manage stock that has expiration dates

 - Reduce ordering of items you won’t be able to sell